limetext/lime/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/limetext/lime)

 # Status

 The [frontends](https://github.com/limetext/lime/issues?direction=desc&labels=frontend) are **not** ready to replace your favourite editor, but the backend itself isn't too far away.

+If you want to help us build Lime, great!
+We'd love your help.
+See [here](https://github.com/limetext/lime#contributing) for how you could be most useful.

+This project is not yet ready for daily use, and we currently lack the resource to support users.
+If you are in need of help building, running, or otherwise using Lime, try the [wiki](https://github.com/limetext/lime/wiki/_pages) or your search engine of choice.
+If you still need help, consider opening an issue in [limetext/support](https://github.com/limetext/support).
+Issues opened in this project that don't relate to bugs or improvements will be closed.

-[Your help is needed](https://github.com/limetext/lime#contributing) to move the project forward!
-Claim an [issue](https://github.com/limetext/lime/issues) as your own and submit a pull request!
+Your help is needed to move the project forward!
+Claim an [issue](https://github.com/limetext/lime/issues) and submit a pull request!

 # What is Lime?